 British Blind Sport and Women in Sport team up to explore how sport and physical activity affects the lives of visually impaired women.

-EFDS commissioned ComRes, who spoke to disabled people, non-disabled people and sports journalists from local and national outlets.
+We commissioned ComRes, to speak to disabled people, non-disabled people and sports journalists from local and national outlets.

 This fact sheet shows the proportion of disabled people taking part in sport based on the data from Active People 9 Oct 2014 - 2015.